 Dr. Zoffness is the author of The Pain Management Workbook

 , a guide for healthcare providers and adults living with chronic pain; and The Chronic Pain and Illness Workbook for Teens

 , the first pain workbook for youth.
 She also writes the Psychology Today column “Pain, Explained.”

-Dr. Zoffness is the Co-President of the American Association of Pain Psychology, and serves on the board of directors for the Society of Pediatric Pain Medicine.
-She is a 2021 Mayday Fellow and consults on the development of integrative pain programs around the world.
+Dr. Zoffness is the Co-President of the American Association of Pain Psychology and serves on the board of directors for the Society of Pediatric Pain Medicine.
+She lectures and consults on the development of integrative pain programs around the world.

-Dr. Zoffness was trained at Brown University, Columbia University, University of California San Diego, NYU, the Mindful Center, and Mt.
-Sinai-St. Luke's Hospital in NYC.
-She is a former educator at the Bronx Zoo/Wildlife Conservation Society and a dedicated butterfly-chaser.
+Dr. Zoffness was trained at Brown University, Columbia University, NYU, UCSD, SDSU, and Mt.
+Sinai Hospital in NYC.
+She is a former educator at the Bronx Zoo Wildlife Conservation Society and a dedicated butterfly-chaser.